Dirección Federal de Seguridad

-The Dirección Federal de Seguridad (Federal Security Directorate, DFS) was a Mexican intelligence agency and secret police.
-It was created in 1947 under Mexican president Miguel Alemán Valdés with the assistance of U.S. intelligence agencies (namely the CIA) as part of the Truman Doctrine of Soviet Containment, with the duty of preserving the internal stability of Mexico against all forms of subversion and terrorist threats.
-It was merged into the Centro de Investigación y Seguridad Nacional (CISEN) in 1985.
+The Dirección Federal de Seguridad ('Federal Security Directorate', DFS), known commonly as the "secret police", was the Mexican intelligence agency commanded by the Secretariat of Governance created in 1947 by the president Miguel Alemán Valdés, with the assistance of U.S. intelligence agencies (namely the CIA) as part of the Truman Doctrine of Soviet Containment during the Cold War, with the official duty of preserving the internal stability of Mexico against all forms of subversion and terrorist threats.